tobq/yapily-api-maven-plugin/README.md

 ```

 ## Steps
-* Note: these steps automatically run during the natural project life-cycle (so you should'nt need to explicitly execute them)
+* Note: these steps automatically run during the natural project life-cycle (so you do not need to explicitly execute them to get started)

 ### generate
 ```shell